VUT-HFUT/MiGA2023_Track1/README.md

 python ensemble.py
 ```
 The generated `Sumission.zip` is the final result.

+**We provide the pretrained model, you can download it from [here](https://drive.google.com/file/d/1Su7k43LEsWqGQ3ot6E47VJ8mEl4ZMbpT/view?usp=sharing).**

 ## Citation
 If you use this code in your research, please consider citing: